openrewrite/rewrite-docs/authoring-recipes/recipe-conventions-and-best-practices.md

 Cursor messaging is the preferred method.
 With it, you can utilize `TreeVisitor.getCursor()` to access a map that arbitrary data can be read from or written to.
 For instance, in the [AddDependency recipe](https://github.com/openrewrite/rewrite/blob/v7.34.3/rewrite-maven/src/main/java/org/openrewrite/maven/AddDependency.java), we pass data from the [overridden visitTag method](https://github.com/openrewrite/rewrite/blob/v7.34.3/rewrite-maven/src/main/java/org/openrewrite/maven/AddDependency.java#L182) to the [overridden visitDocument method](https://github.com/openrewrite/rewrite/blob/v7.34.3/rewrite-maven/src/main/java/org/openrewrite/maven/AddDependency.java#L196) in our `MavenVisitor`.

 The `Cursor` object is a stack that keeps track of a visitor's current progress through an LST.
-Once everything has been visited in a particular [cycle](../concepts-and-explanations/recipes.md#execution-cycles), all of this information is then thrown away.
+Once everything has been visited, all of this information is then thrown away.
 There is no risk of this state leaking into places that you don't want.

-The `ExecutionContext` object, on the other hand, has a few key differences that make it less suitable for most situations.
+The `ExecutionContext` object, on the other hand, has a key difference that make it less suitable for most situations.
 All recipes in a run will have the same `ExecutionContext` object.
 This object contains a map, similar to the `Cursor`, that recipes can read from or write arbitrary data to.
-Unlike the `Cursor` map, though, this `ExecutionContext` map sticks around between recipe run cycles.
 This poses some considerable danger.

 Imagine one recipe author decided to write a `foo` object to the `ExecutionContext` so that the `bar` and `bash` functions could both interact with it.
 Now, let's imagine another recipe author, unaware of the fact that the other recipe wrote a `foo` object to the `ExecutionContext`, also decides that their recipe should read and write to a `foo` object.
 If those recipes get chained together, both of those recipes could break.